+Record Category Retention Period Rationale Notes

+Examination scripts Level 4: To allow

+(i.e., completed Confirmation of for

+answers) Level 4 Results + disputes

+, 5 years to be

+resolved

-Record Category Retention Period Rationale Notes Examination scripts Level 4: To allow (i.e., completed Confirmation of for answers) Level 4 Results + disputes , 5 years to be All other levels: resolved Termination of relationship with student + 5 years.
-Assessed work Termination of Best Retention period applies only when the (other than relationship with practice assessment is retained by the University. examination student + 5 years.
-Assessed work may be returned to scripts).
-Including students at any stage providing marking/ dissertations, that moderation/ sampling processes are counts towards the complete.
-Departments are required to final award retain samples for audit purposes .
+Record Category Retention Period Rationale Notes All other levels: Termination of relationship with student + 5 years.
+Assessed work (other than examination scripts).
+Including dissertations, that counts towards the final award Termination of relationship with student + 5 years.
+Best practice Retention period applies only when the assessment is retained by the University.
+Assessed work may be returned to students at any stage providing marking/moderation/sampling processes are complete.
+Departments are required to retain samples for audit purposes 20 .
+Retention in these cases will be dictated by the requirements of the audit.
+It is advised that externally examined samples and associated reports are stored for ease of retrieval.
+Samples may be retained indefinitely as 'exemplars' where the author gives consent.
+PhD theses May retain indefinitely Best practice Only where consent is given by the author.

-&lt;sup>38 Which may be a validated 'shell module' of the appropriate level and credit value containing generic learning outcomes to which the negotiated content and assessment are applied.

-&lt;sup>39 For Student-Initiated Credit at level 5 and above.

-&lt;sup>40 Records Retention Schedule.

-&lt;sup>41 For example, by the Office for Students, Ofsted or as required by individual Professional Statutory and Regulatory Bodies.
+$^{^{20}}$ For example, by the Office for Students, Ofsted or as required by individual Professional Statutory and Regulatory Bodies.